Blogging about my Torikae baya manga translation project.

 Thanks to a bright idea from Suiren, Sara and Tsuwabuki are sent off on a months-long expedition to get regional governors to release their hoarded rice.
 It turns out their strategy is to dazzle the governors with a performance based on the legend of Yamato Takeru, before pulling out their swords and threatening them.

 One night later in the trip, Shikibu-kyo no Miya is awaiting the two of them.
 He flirts aggressively with Sara, leading Tsuwabuki to step in to take one for the team, but just as things start to heat up, Sara returns the favour and saves Tsuwabuki from an inevitable gay awakening.
-Sara tells Tsuwabuki is a great friend he never should’ve doubted, but when he returns to Heian-kyo just after Shi no Hime gives birth, he realises his newborn daughter looks a lot like his loyal buddy.
+Sara tells Tsuwabuki he’s a great friend he never should’ve doubted, but when he returns to Heian-kyo just after Shi no Hime gives birth, he realises his newborn daughter looks a lot like his loyal buddy.

 There’s a lot that could be said about this chapter, but the thing I want to focus on today is locations!
 After a long period where nearly all the action takes place in the capital, Episodes 13 and 14 both see the protagonists go further afield.
 In Episode 13, they visit Yoshino, and in this chapter, Sara and Tsuwabuki travel around quite a bit.